itcentralng/flask-setup/README.md

     name to name your project default is 'project'. e.g.:
     `$ flask_setup --myproject -basic -blueprint`

-6.  -g or -generate: pass this alongside -blueprint flag to generate blueprint on existing project. e.g.:
+6.  -g or -generate: pass this alongside b or -blueprint flag to generate blueprint on existing project. e.g.:
     `$ flask_setup --myproject g -blueprint myblueprintname`
+    or if you've called the `init` arg you can simply do:
+    `$ flask_setup g -blueprint myblueprintname`

-7.  -d or -destroy: pass this alongside -blueprint flag to remove a blueprint from existing project. e.g.:
+7.  -d or -destroy: pass this alongside b or -blueprint flag to remove a blueprint from existing project. e.g.:
     `$ flask_setup --myproject d -blueprint myblueprintname`
+    or if you've called the `init` arg you can simply do:
+    `$ flask_setup d -blueprint myblueprintname`

-8.  -g or -generate: pass this alongside -marshmallow flag to generate marshmallow on existing project. e.g.:
+8.  -g or -generate: pass this alongside m or -marshmallow flag to generate marshmallow on existing project. e.g.:
     `$ flask_setup --myproject g -marshmallow`
+    or if you've called the `init` arg you can simply do:
+    `$ flask_setup g -marshmallow`

-9.  -d or -destroy: pass this alongside -marshmallow flag to remove a marshmallow setup from existing project. e.g.:
+9.  -d or -destroy: pass this alongside m or -marshmallow flag to remove a marshmallow setup from existing project. e.g.:
     `$ flask_setup --myproject d -marshmallow`
+    or if you've called the `init` arg you can simply do:
+    `$ flask_setup d -marshmallow`